Al3xx23/DiscordBot/README.md

 TIP №2: Write all atributs first, and after write list/string

-TIP №3: If you write something wrong, bot will send error message

-TIP №4: Use ">>>" prefix to use bot
+TIP №3: Use ">>>" prefix to use bot

-TIP №5: Write "help" command ( >>>help ) and bot will send all bot command
+TIP №4: Write "help" command ( >>>help ) and bot will send all bot command

-TIP №6: write prefix with command name TOGETER!
+TIP №5: write prefix with command name TOGETER!

 tip: list methods -  WRITE LIST WITHOUT ANY SPACES